5

 A Stretch to Survive

-Genius Reed Richards impressed his parents with inventions that made them wealthy, but lost his mother at a very young age.
-At fourteen, he began to collect doctorates at multiple colleges and dreamed of designing and building a starship, a project pilot Ben Grimm promised to help him fulfill.
-Richards earned the eternal wrath of fellow student Victor von Doom and the love of his landlady’s niece Sue Storm while at State University and after graduation worked for the U.S. military overseas, which put him in the perfect position to see his dream come true.
+Genius Reed Richards impresses his parents with inventions that make them wealthy, but loses his mother at a very young age.
+The 14-year-old begins to collect doctorates at multiple colleges and dreams of designing and building a starship, a project pilot and friend Ben Grimm promises to help him fulfill.
+Richards earns the eternal wrath of fellow student Victor von Doom and the love of his landlady’s niece Sue Storm while at State University and upon graduation, works for the U.S. military overseas, which put him in the perfect position to see his dream come true.

-When the government cut Richards’ funding to the starship, the restless genius gathered Grimm, Sue Storm, and her brother Johnny for an illicit test flight of the craft.
-Unfortunately, he failed to figure for proper shielding to repel cosmic rays while in space and the four found themselves bombarded by the unique radiation.
-The ship crash-landed back on Earth, and Richards and the others discovered they’d been mutated by the rays, each of them gaining special abilities.
-Realizing they could use their powers for the benefit of mankind, Richards founded the Fantastic Four.
+When the government cut Richards’ funding to the starship, the restless genius gathers Grimm, Sue, and her brother Johnny for an illicit test flight of the craft.
+Unfortunately, he fails to account for proper shielding to repel cosmic rays while in space and the four find themselves bombarded by the unique radiation.
+The ship crash-lands back on Earth, and Richards and the others discover they’d been mutated by the rays, each of them gaining special abilities.
+Realizing they could use their powers for the benefit of mankind, Richards co-founds the Fantastic Four with Sue as Invisible Girl (later Invisible Woman), Johnny as Human Torch, and Ben as The Thing.

 Fantastic Form